A Hybrid Legal System, Sources of Law

-These are courts of justice, courts of first instance, general courts, municipal courts, juvenile and family courts, specialized courts, central bankruptcy courts, international property and trade courts, labor courts, tax and duty courts and supreme or Dika court.
-There are also military courts, administrative courts, and a constitutional tribunal.
+These are courts of justice, courts of first instance, general courts, municipal courts, juvenile and family courts, specialized courts, central bankruptcy courts, international property and trade courts, labor courts, tax and duty courts, and supreme or Dika court.
+There are also military courts, administrative courts, and constitutional tribunals.

 The courts of justice require a varying number of judges possessing different levels of special judicial fields of expertise as called for by the level and type of court.
 The levels are one lower and two appellate.

-The first level of the court system is the court of first instance where cases are tried or heard and has three divisions.
+The first level of the court system is the court of first instance where cases are tried or heard and have three divisions.

 Central Bankruptcy Court